mvz/code-kata-utrecht-2014-12-11/notes.md

 If the cells are immutable we can return the same dead cell for each dead location on the grid, and the same for live cells.

+## Rectangular Grid

+How do you test a rectangular grid?
+What are its properties?

+Perhaps we can only test persistence after the cells gain distinguishing characteristics.
+We could use object_id, but that is also a design choice: We only need the grid to return the same value, and shouldn't really care if it's the same object.

+Vice versa, the grid could return the same cell for every location.

 ## Update rules